NedcloarBR/N-D-B/Docs/Configuration.md

   - `TestGuild:ID` set your test guild id for test some commands
   - `Owners` this is an Array to put the User ID of the Developers of the Bot
   - `Client:ID` put your Bot Client ID
-- `Emojis` set your Custom Emojis full string

-4. `./Packages/Lavalink/application.yml`
-   - `server:port` by default this config is "2333"
-   - `lavalink:server:password` by default this config is "youshallnotpass"
-   - `plugins:lavasrc:spotify:clientId` change it from `${SpotifyClientId}` to your `ClientId`, you can get it from: [Spotify Developer Portal](https://developer.spotify.com)
-   - `plugins:lavasrc:spotify:clientSecret` change it from `${SpotifyClientSecret}` to your `ClientSecret`, you can get it from: [Spotify Developer Portal](https://developer.spotify.com)
-   - `plugins:lavasrc:deezer:masterDecryptionKey` So...
-I don't really know where to get that token...
-Sorry
-   - `plugins:lavasrc:yandexmusic:accessToken` change it from `${YandexMusicAccessToken}` to your `AccessToken` see [This Tutorial](https://github.com/topi314/LavaSrc#yandex-music)

 </details>